Boris Johnson says Britain ‘past the peak’ of the epidemic

-Johnson said the coming guidelines for restarting the economy, reopening schools and providing for safe travel and workplaces would not contain specific target dates.
-Those would be determined by how quickly the number of new infections, hospital admissions and deaths continue to drop.
+Johnson said the coming guidelines for restarting the economy, reopening schools and providing for safe travel and workplaces will not contain specific target dates.
+Those will be determined by how quickly the number of new infections, hospital admissions and deaths continue to drop.

-The prime minister said the use of face masks might be part of the new strategy, though in the past his scientific advisers had questioned their effectiveness.
+The prime minister said face masks might be part of the new strategy, though in the past his scientific advisers had questioned their effectiveness.

-Johnson stressed the country must not “risk a second spike” of the virus.
+Johnson stressed that the country must not “risk a second spike” of the virus.
 “Nothing we do should lift the R — or reproduction rate — back above one,” he said, introducing a short video that explained the concept.

-Scientists believe the coronavirus, without any countermeasures, allows one person to infect, on average another three, giving it a value of R equals 3.
-After six weeks of lockdown, the R number in Britain today is between 0.6 and 0.9, Chief Medical Officer Chris Whitty told the news conference.
+Scientists believe the novel coronavirus, without any countermeasures, allows one person to infect on average another three, giving it an R value of 3.
+After six weeks of lockdown, the R number in Britain today is between 0.6 and 0.9, Chief Medical Officer Chris Whitty said at the news conference.

-Asked if his own hospitalization has changed his approach to tackling the crisis, Johnson said, “I was very, very lucky.
-I had wonderful carers, I had wonderful treatment, and let’s be frank: tragically, thousands of people have been less fortunate than I was.
+Asked if his own hospitalization had changed his approach to tackling the crisis, Johnson said, “I was very, very lucky.
+I had wonderful carers, I had wonderful treatment, and let’s be frank: Tragically, thousands of people have been less fortunate than I was.
 And that’s why the objective of this government is to save lives across the country.”

-He said that objective was there at the beginning of that crisis and remains “unchanged.”
+He said that objective was there at the beginning of the crisis and remains “unchanged.”

-After weeks of sickness and recovery — and after the birth of his son by his fiancee Carrie Symonds on Wednesday — the 55-year-old Johnson looked vigorous enough at the lectern, but sounded a little breathy, and he lost his way once in a long mixed metaphor about peaks, tunnels, lights and pastures.
+After weeks of sickness and recovery — and after the birth of his son by fiancee Carrie Symonds on Wednesday — the 55-year-old Johnson looked vigorous enough at the lectern, but sounded a little breathy, and he lost his way once in a long mixed metaphor about peaks, tunnels, lights and pastures.

 Johnson has been absent during almost all the 26,771 deaths he reported Thursday.